Who is Micah Morrison?

 An investigative report —“Killing Cardillo: What Did the FBI Know and When Did They Know It?”—published on the Judicial Watch website in 2015, revealed new evidence in the case, including details of a White House ordered secret FBI program to hunt black radicals; documents suggesting that the FBI had informants inside the Harlem mosque at the time of the Cardillo killing; and reports from long-suppressed official investigations that point to police officials obstructing justice.

 In 2019, I was elected to a two-year term at New York City’s District 28 Community Education Council, serving more than 40,000 school kids.
-As de Tocqueville noted, association is the mother science of American democracy, and my time at the council was a terrific laboratory in community controversy and decision-making.
+As de Tocqueville noted, association is the mother science of American democracy, and my time at the council was a terrific schooling in community controversy and decision-making.
 It coincided with the greatest crisis to hit public education in decades: the Covid-19 pandemic, combined with a national racial reckoning spurred by the murder of George Floyd.
-Those important stories are still playing out.
+These important stories are still playing out.